Foster Care Christian Collaborative

 Brevard Family Partnership (BFP) is the lead child welfare agency responsible for the safety, stability, and well-being of abused, neglected, or abandoned children in Brevard County.
 JUST ONE is an initiative of BFP to partner with faith-based organizations to find quality foster homes for children.
 If every Brevard church included JUST ONE foster family, the love and support needed for every child entering foster care would be provided.

-Contact: LaChrista Jones, Director of Licensing/Programs, LaChrista.Jones@brevardfp.org
+LaChrista Jones, Director of Licensing/Programs, LaChrista.Jones@brevardfp.org

 • Learn about the adoption process.